-Pope marks New Year as Vatican prepares to mourn Benedict
+Pope marks new year as Vatican prepares to mourn Benedict

 “At the beginning of this year, we need hope, just as the Earth needs rain,” Francis said in his homily.

-When addressing the faithful in St. Peter’s Square, Francis cited the “intolerable” war in Ukraine, which began in February of last year with Russia’s attacks and invasion, and in other places in the world.
+While addressing the faithful in St. Peter’s Square, the pope cited the “intolerable” war in Ukraine, which began more than 10 months ago, and conflicts elsewhere other places in the world.

+Yet, Francis said, “let us not lose hope” that peace will prevail.

 Nicole Winfield contributed from the Vatican.